Are you open?

 Can I get my eyes tested now?

-Yes you can.
-We are now able to provide routine eye tests although we must still maintain the appropriate infection prevention and control measures.
+In the stores where we remain open – London Colney and York Vangarde, – yes you can.
+We are able to provide routine eye tests although we must still maintain the appropriate infection prevention and control measures.

 Should I stop wearing my contact lenses?

 Wearing contact lenses is safe, however it is crucial that you wash your hands with soap and water and dry them with unused paper towels before putting your lenses in your eyes or when removing them.